Skip to main content

 Why this search has been difficult

-Multiple agencies, including Texas EquuSearch, TEXSAR, the Galveston County Sheriff’s Office, and the U.S. Coast Guard, are working together to search the bay.
+Multiple agencies, including Texas EquuSearch, TEXSAR, the Galveston County Sheriff’s Office, and the U.S. Coast Guard, aided the search efforts in the bay.

-Edwards said crews are using three boats, two jet skis and about 19 searchers to cover the area.
+Edwards said crews used three boats, two jet skis and about 19 searchers to cover the area.

 “Our efforts are going to concentrate on Skyline Drive based on wind and current conditions, and we’re going to keep grid-searching the water,” Edwards said.

-Unlike other water searches, Edwards said investigators are dealing with conflicting information about where Nathan entered the water and which direction he drifted.
+Unlike other water searches, Edwards said investigators dealt with conflicting information about where Nathan entered the water and which direction he drifted.

 “It was dark when they drifted way offshore, and we’ve got conflicting reports that are giving us a hard time,” Edwards said.
 “The building blocks for finding missing people are the last known location and the direction of travel.
 All of our information is sketchy, which has forced all of us to grid search nearly the entire bay.”